Penalized Projected Kernel Calibration for Computer Models: Numerical studies

 \subsection{Review of example \ref{ex}}

-To exam the performance of the proposed method, we compare the PPK loss function with the $L_2$ loss function and the PK loss function both when the sample sizes are $n=\{6,15,100\}$.
-The physical design and kernel function are set to be the same as example \ref{ex}.
-The tuning parameter $\eta$ in the PPK loss function is chosen by the BIC-type criterion (\ref{bic}).
-We use two indexes $NLO(L)$ and $Amp(L)$ to measure the ruggedness of the loss function.
+To assess the performance of the proposed method, we compare the PPK loss function with the $L_2$ loss function and the PK loss function when the sample sizes are $n=\{6,15,100\}$.
+The physical design and kernel function are the same as in \ref{ex}.
+The tuning parameter $\eta$ in the PPK loss function is chosen by the BIC-like criterion (\ref{bic}).
+We use the two quantities $NLO(L)$ and $Amp(L)$ to quantify the smoothness of the loss function.

-From Figure \ref{fig:ppk2}-(a) we can see that, even though $\theta^*$ is the global minima of the $\|\zeta-y^s(\cdot,\theta)\|^2_{L_2(\Omega)}$, the discrepancy between the true process and the calibrated computer model is still large.
-Figure \ref{fig:ppk2}-(b-d) show the comparison of the the $L_2$ loss function, the PK loss function and the PPK loss function when the sample sizes are $6, 15$ and $100$.
-PPK.NLO loss function is the PPK loss function that the $NLO$ index is used to measure the ruggedness of a loss function $L$, whereas PPK.Amp loss function is the PPK loss function that the $Amp$ index is used.
-Because the dimension of calibration parameter is one, with the help the package \emph{rootSolve} \cite{soetaert2009rootsolve} in R, we can obtain the number of local optimal of the loss function and the estimation of $\eta_{NLO}$.
+Looking at Fig. \ref{fig:ppk2}-(a), one may see that even though $\theta^*$ is the global minima of $\|\zeta-y^s(\cdot,\theta)\|^2_{L_2(\Omega)}$, the discrepancy between the true process and the calibrated computer model is still large.
+Figs. \ref{fig:ppk2}-(b-d) provide a comparison among the different loss functions when the sample sizes are $6, 15$ and $100$.
+PPK.
+NLO loss function is the PPK loss function determined by using the $NLO$ index, whereas PPK.Amp loss is that found using the $Amp$ index.
+Since we have a single parameter, we use the package \emph{rootSolve} \cite{soetaert2009rootsolve} in R to obtain the number of local optima of the loss function and the estimation of $\eta_{NLO}$.
 Let $\Theta_s=\{\theta_1,\ldots,\theta_{N'}\}$ where $\theta_i=\frac{3i}{N'}$ and $N'=100$.
-By approximating $Amp(L)$ by (\ref{disamp}), we have the choice of $\eta_{Amp}$.
-Table \ref{tab:gamma} shows the choice of $\eta_{NLO}$ and $\eta_{Amp}$ with different sample sizes.
+By approximating $Amp(L)$ using (\ref{disamp}), we obtain $\eta_{Amp}$.
+Table \ref{tab:gamma} summarizes results for $\eta_{NLO}$ and $\eta_{Amp}$ at different sample sizes.